Today's Articles

 *Faye Treadwell was born on this date in 1926.
 She was a Black music business manager.

 After they were married in 1957, they moved to New York.
-Her husband also was the original manager of The Drifters, which was formed in 1953 and recorded the hits "This Magic Moment," "Up on the Roof," and "Under the Boardwalk."
+Her husband was also the original manager of The Drifters, which was formed in 1953 and recorded the hits "This Magic Moment," "Up on the Roof," and "Under the Boardwalk."
 She did administrative work, handled publicity for the Drifters out of her husband's New York City office, and accompanied him on the road with the group.

 After lead singer Clyde McPhatter sold his half-interest in the Drifters to George Treadwell and his backers in 1954 and launched a solo career, Treadwell made the group's members salaried employees and required singers who joined the group to sign a release relinquishing any claim to the Drifters' name.
 Bill Pinkney, Ben E. King, and Gerhardt Thrasher were among the more than 50 singers who performed with the legendary group.

 When her husband died in 1967, she bought out his former business partners and assumed management and control of the Drifters.
 As a manager, her daughter Tina Treadwell said, her mother "kept the integrity of the sound and the style that my father put into form.
 She was very meticulous and specific about what the Drifters' sound and look was like.
 That was always a priority for her."
 In the early '70s, Treadwell moved the group, with lead singer Johnny Moore, to London, where the Drifters continue to be based.
-In 1993 Tredwell accompanied the Drifters to the White House to perform at a special event during President Bill Clinton's first term.
+In 1993, Tredwell accompanied the Drifters to the White House to perform at a special event during President Bill Clinton's first term.

 Treadwell returned to the United States for health reasons in 2001 and retired.
 In 2006, her daughter licensed the Drifter's name to Prism Music Group, a British company.
 "The Drifters' music is so powerful that people want to find ways to capitalize on it," Treadwell’s daughter Tina said.
 "My mother spent a lot of her financial assets fighting infringements on the trademark and the name on both continents."